Elemis Pro-Collagen Vitality Eye Cream

 Rice extract has many skin benefits.
 Read more about rice extract here.

-Learn more about Oryza Sativa StarchCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Oryza Sativa StarchCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.